dengyishuo/quantmod-handbook/README.md

 # quantmod-handbook

-The manuscript of the quantmod handbook
+Handbook of Quantmod for Financial Analysis